 The Valencian Clubs

-LaLiga: Valencia, Villarreal, Elche
+LaLiga: Valencia, Villarreal

-Segunda: Levante, Villarreal B
+Segunda: Levante, Elche, Villarreal B, Eldense

-Primera Federación: Castellón, Alcoyano, Eldense, La Nucia, Intercity
+Primera Federación: Castellón, Alcoyano, Intercity

 Guide to Football in Galicia

-Tucked away in the northwest corner of Spain, Galicia is a coastal region with a long history, Celtic heritage and a unique relationship with the sea.
+Tucked away in the northwest corner of Spain, Galicia is a coastal region with a complex history, Celtic heritage and a unique relationship with the sea.
 The Galician Community is home to several football clubs that are located right on the coast including beach-side Deportivo La Coruña, the only team from the region to have won a major trophy.
 It’s Celta Vigo that have featured in more top flight seasons though and both sides compete for the right to be the pride of Galicia.

 The Galician Clubs